 For some salespeople, referring their existing clients and making a small commission per sign-up may be enough, while for others, the prospect of monthly residuals and working closely with merchants to maintain accounts may be more attractive.
 It depends on your goals, as well as whether you want to become deeply involved with the merchant services industry as a whole.
 Needless to say, on all levels, there is nearly unlimited income potential because the field of merchant services is vast and constantly growing.
 No matter what your circumstance, chances are that many business owners around you are in need of a merchant account, and we are willing to reward you handsomely for the opportunity to serve the leads that you bring to us.

-Here is the breakdown of our credit card processing referral program and its different levels:
+Here is the breakdown of our merchant services referral program and its different levels:

 Very Little Involvement - If you're interested in a relationship that is more akin to affiliate marketing, where you find the leads, refer them to us, and then move on, then we have a program that can accommodate that.
 Whether you're a long-time affiliate marketer who is looking for a new niche, or you simply work with many merchants and would like a way to make some money from your contacts, this is an easy way to earn commissions without too much commitment.
 At this level, you do not need to contact merchants any further after you have made the referral.